proycon/sxmo-docs/USERGUIDE.md

 this 5 second timeout is so that if you accidently press the powerkey when the phone is in your pocket, you won't inadvertently be kicked out of CRUST.

+You can set the environment variable SXMO_RTCWAKEINTERVAL to an integer indicating an interval (in seconds) when to temporarily wake the phone from sleep.
+You can use this period to receive notifications and optionally execute your own ``rtcwake`` hook script.
+During this wake interval, the led will be blue and purple again when suspension is about to start.

 ## **Calls and Texting**

 Calling and texting is fully functional and should work out-of-the-box.
 Make sure you have the modem killswitch in the enabled position and wait a little bit after booting before trying modem functionality to allow the modem to connect.

 Modem functionality is based on using the [dmenu menu system](#strongthe-menu-systemstrong)